abcnorio/nspawn-aiml/Readme.md

 - After installing a plugin, start it with disabled network and see whether it complains or does not work.
 - Check with the iptables script to update your whitelisted domains regularly.
 - BE AWARE that github is not necessarily a secure repository, but you need it for AI/ML stuff (!).
-Malware can be everywhere even in checked repos/ webspaces/ etc.
+Malware can be everywhere and even in checked repos/ webspaces/ etc. - not to mention this can change from one second to the next one without notice.
 - So in sum the security steps taken are only partially even if the manual effort above may look like nonsense/ overkill.
-A container without network cannot do that much, but that does not mean to disable common sense.
+A container without any network cannot do that much on the net, but that does not mean to disable common sense.
 Regular scans and reading on official github repos/ reddit groups/ etc. are good to receive information about malware as soon as possible.
 - IF someone wants to automate/ script some of the parts here for daily security checks, just go ahead!